MyPureCloud/terraform-provider-genesyscloud/docs/resources/tf_export.md

 ### Optional

 - **directory** (String) Directory where the config and state files will be exported.
-Defaults to './genesyscloud'.
+Defaults to `./genesyscloud`.
 - **id** (String) The ID of this resource.
 - **include_state_file** (Boolean) Export a 'terraform.tfstate' file along with the config file.
 This can be used for orgs to begin managing existing resources with terraform.
+Defaults to `false`.
 - **resource_types** (Set of String) Resource types to export, e.g. 'genesyscloud_user'.
 Defaults to all exportable types.